bobanko/cognitive-test/readme.md

 ## ui:

-[ ] fix landscape mode / for desktops
 [ ] add animated avs from https://emojipedia.org/animated-noto-color-emoji
-[x] scroll to current result in table
-[x] choose by mousedown, not click to avoid misclicks (implemented, to check)
-[x] make green/red effect for right/wrong?

 ## other improvements:

 [ ] remove gray effect for selected (for difficult mode?)
 [ ] add 5m timeout to loose
-[ ] make different screens as diff pages via location history [x] choose difficulty level 3x3, 4x4, 5x5 etc.
+[ ] make different screens as diff pages via location history

 ## leaderboard:

+[ ] add crown or 1/2/3 medals for top winners
+[ ] add notif for winner if someone beaten them
+[ ] add message from new winner (to looser)?
+[ ] hi score tabs for other difficulties
+[ ] get/show country
+[ ] show leaders by country/global?
 [ ] show last/best scores
 [ ] scroll to current result in table when clicking on av
 [ ] show scores like: